 Česnečka is a garlic soup which is made with Kassler (Prague ham), leek, potatoes, garlic and onions.
 Bread cubes are roasted in lard and added into the soup or sometimes fresh brown bread is served on the side.

-Česnečka is also popularly eaten as a breakfast to cure a hangover.
+Česnečka is eaten as a breakfast and is said to be an excellent hangover cure.

 Kulajda (Mushroom and Potato Soup)